codesandtags/typerdev/README.md

-# CodeType
+# TyperDev

-CodeType is a web-based typing game designed specifically for developers to enhance their typing speed and accuracy when working with code.
-Inspired by monkeytype.com, CodeType offers language-specific code snippets to help developers practice and improve their skills in typing actual code.
+TyperDev is a web-based typing game designed specifically for developers to enhance their typing speed and accuracy when working with code.
+Inspired by monkeytype.com, TyperDev offers language-specific code snippets to help developers practice and improve their skills in typing actual code.

 ## Features